Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 5 2024 12: 14

-In the concept of strategic security, I also meant terrorist security.
-Bridges are also now being attacked by various drones and vehicles with explosives.
-And the Japs, Koreans and even the Chinese and the Americans can also fire a rocket or a gliding bomb.
+I also put the meaning of terrorist security into the concept of strategic security.
+Bridges are also now being attacked by various drones and cars with explosives.
+And the Japanese, Koreans, and even the Chinese and the Americans can also hit with a missile, a gliding bomb.
 Somehow they are now coping with this danger in all the tunnels in Russia, in the metro.
-Or shut everything down and not build at all?
+Or should they close them all and not build them at all?
 And let them try to install saboteurs on a 7-8 kilometer guarded tunnel, like on SP-2!
-Moreover, it will not pass through the waters of enemy bourgeois states, where the impudent Americans easily and freely planted explosives.
+Especially since it will not pass through the waters of enemy bourgeois states, where the Americans with impudence easily and freely planted explosives.

 18. +3